BeeZeeAgent/beezee/README.md

 Claude Code supports native remote mode, and Codex supports native remote mode on macOS.
 BeeZee tries those native paths first and falls back to a PTY-based browser terminal when needed.

-BeeZee also applies practical optimizations around tool calls, such as trimming very long tool outputs and prefetching relevant metadata for files and folders.
+BeeZee also applies practical optimizations around tool calls (ok not yet exactly...
+I use [https://github.com/rtk-ai/rtk] ATM which shall be separately installed), such as trimming very long tool outputs and prefetching relevant metadata for files and folders.
 The goal is to reduce wasted round trips and make agent sessions easier to observe.

 ## Updating

 BeeZee checks GitHub releases for newer versions.
 Starting with version `0.4.1`, the local app shows an update banner when a newer release is available.

 Versions before `0.4.1` cannot show the banner, so update once manually from the GitHub releases page if you are on an older build.

+## Other disclaimers
+As you can see this is a brand new repo and most of the code was written by Claude Code and Codex - that's why I created this tool.
+However I've been working on similar projects for a while, so it's not like Athene who just jumped out of her daddy's head.
+I'm aware that there are literally dozens of similar attempts on the internet.
+I've even tried a few.
+Yet, I wasn't fully satisified with any of them.
+So here we are.

+Again it's a fresh project so excpect a higher density of bugs.
+I started to work on a comprehensive test suite, but since my budget and therefore my token limits are narrower I'm focusing on delivering those features that I deem essential first.